BambooFlower/Math-Scripts/README.md

 - Sigma.m: Estimate of Pi using Liebniz formula
 - Slerp.py: Spherical linear interpolation using quaternions
 - TriChess.m: Compute the number of triple pairings in a triple chess tournament

-<br/><br/>

-For more information on ODEs: https://en.wikipedia.org/wiki/Ordinary_differential_equation

-For more information on PDEs: https://en.wikipedia.org/wiki/Partial_differential_equation

-For more information on Fluid Mechanics: https://en.wikipedia.org/wiki/Fluid_mechanics

-For more information on Bifucation Theory: https://en.wikipedia.org/wiki/Bifurcation_theory